Home

 "jX" denotes reactance, with the meter indicating zero when the reactance term is zero.

-"R" denotes resistance, with the meter indicating zero when the resistive term is 50W.
+"R" denotes resistance, with the meter indicating zero when the resistive term is 50 Ω.

-"G" denotes conductance, with the meter indicating zero when the conductance term is 20mS (20 milli Siemens).
+"G" denotes conductance, with the meter indicating zero when the conductance term is 20 mS (20 milli Siemens).

 The MHz Band Switch is used to select a network giving 90° phase shift for the jX measurement.
 Using different networks for different bands improves the accuracy of the measurement.

-The Gain Control adjusts the meter sensitivity and is used to prevent excessive meter deflection.
+The Gain Control adjusts the meter sensitivity and is used to prevent excessive meter deflection

 General Description

-This instrument has been designed for use over the frequency range 1.5 to 30MHz, and is intended primarily for use between the output of a transmitter and the input to an aerial or aerial tuning unit (ATU).
-It will indicate what type of impedance is presented to it, and from that one can deduce what adjustments must be made either to the antenna or to the ATU to convert the effective load presented to the transmitter to 50W resistive.
-The instrument does not itself include any form of ATU and hence cannot perform the actual matching, but permits rapid and unambiguous adjustments to be made to an ATU, resulting in a true match.
+This instrument has been designed for use over the frequency range 1.5 to 30MHz, and is intended primarily for use between the output of a transmitter and the input to an antenna or antenna matching unit (AMU / ATU).
+It will indicate what type of impedance is presented to it, and from that one can deduce what adjustments must be made either to the antenna or to the AMU to convert the effective load presented to the transmitter to 50 Ω resistive.
+The instrument does not itself include any form of AMU and hence cannot perform the actual matching, but permits rapid and unambiguous adjustments to be made to an AMU, resulting in a true match.

 The M50 requires only a few watts of RF power for satisfactory operation, hence while it is being used the transmitter should be set to low power output either by internal adjustment or by the use of an external attenuator.
-When the ATU settings have been determined the M50 should be removed from circuit.
+When the AMU settings have been determined the M50 should be removed from circuit.

 Prototype Match Meters